rmitchellscott/Webhook2Remarkable/README.md

 # Webhook2Remarkable
-A small Flask app that listens for incoming webhook POSTs containing a PDF URL, downloads the PDF, optionally compresses it with Ghostscript, and uploads it to ReMarkable Cloud or [rmfakecloud](https://github.com/ddvk/rmfakecloud) via [rmapi](https://github.com/ddvk/rmapi).
+A small Flask app that listens for incoming webhook POSTs containing a PDF URL, downloads the PDF, optionally compresses it with Ghostscript, and uploads it to reMarkable Cloud or [rmfakecloud](https://github.com/ddvk/rmfakecloud) via [rmapi](https://github.com/ddvk/rmapi).
 It also supports automated rolling cleanup of old files on your device.

 ## Features